yebigithub/BLUPF90_usage/README.md

 # BLUPF90_usage
-How to use BLUPF90 To fit random regression model for genomic prediction and GWAS? guaaaa~
+How to use BLUPF90 To fit random regression model for genomic prediction and GWAS?

 More details from official website. https://masuday.github.io/blupf90_tutorial/index.html BLUPF90 wiki. http://nce.ads.uga.edu/wiki/doku.php#headline